 This television series was epic on shaping the mind of many a American and non-American, causing them to enter into careers related to science.

 The great synchronicity of this series is that it rode along the wake of galactic imagination as a torrent of excitement about space and the future was first stirred with Star Wars.
 Cosmos was a second delicious rational whammy for those interested in sci-fi and science.
 Both Star Wars and Cosmos had memorable themes that penetrated into the soul with a cosmic forte.
-The composition of John Williams was timeless and parallel to generations yet to come and those before, while the score of Vangelis was perpendicular giving away its position with scientific accuracy as a photographic anthem of the 1980s.
+The composition of John Williams was timeless and parallel to generations yet to come and those before, while Vangelis was perpendicular giving away its position with scientific accuracy as a photographic anthem of the 1980s.

 In the big picture Cosmos is a scientific poem that sung upon the graces of objective and rational thinking, with a hidden undertone to respect mother earth or Gaea.